-A.1.2 Strategy: Mississippi Delta Community College will provide professional development to train faculty and staff on best practices for student advising.
+A.1.2 Strategy: Mississippi Delta Community College will provide professional development in a new Center for Teaching and Learning to provide faculty with best pedagogical practices for our students' needs.

-A.1.3 Strategy: Mississippi Delta Community College will expand its tutoring and mentoring services through the Center of Learning and Instructional Technology lab, which are available to all students whether via face-to-face or virtual meeting mode.
+A.1.3 Strategy: Mississippi Delta Community College will expand its tutoring and mentoring services through the Student Success Center.

-A.1.4 Strategy: Mississippi Delta Community College will require incoming students to take an online Orientation course focused on students' first-year experiences.
+A.1.4 Strategy: Mississippi Delta Community College will develop a comprehensive firstyear experience.